Video Graphics Array: Use

 Due to the use of different address mappings for different modes, it is possible to have a monochrome adapter (i.e. MDA or Hercules) and a color adapter such as the VGA, EGA, or CGA installed in the same machine.

 At the beginning of the 1980s, this was typically used to display Lotus 1-2-3 spreadsheets in high-resolution text on a monochrome display and associated graphics on a low-resolution CGA display simultaneously.
 Many programmers also used such a setup with the monochrome card displaying debugging information while a program ran in graphics mode on the other card.
 Several debuggers, like Borland's Turbo Debugger, D86 and Microsoft's CodeView could work in a dual monitor setup.
 Either Turbo Debugger or CodeView could be used to debug Windows.

-There were also DOS device drivers such as ox.sys, which implemented a serial interface simulation on the monochrome display and, for example, allowed the user to receive crash messages from debugging versions of Windows without using an actual serial terminal.
+There were also device drivers such as ox.sys, which implemented a serial interface simulation on the monochrome display and, for example, allowed the user to receive crash messages from debugging versions of Windows without using an actual serial terminal.

-It is also possible to use the "MODE MONO" command at the DOS prompt to redirect the output to the monochrome display.
+It is also possible to use the "MODE MONO" command at the command prompt to redirect the output to the monochrome display.
 When a monochrome adapter was not present, it was possible to use the 0xB000–0xB7FF address space as additional memory for other programs.

+A VGA-capable PCI / PCIe graphics card can provide legacy VGA registers in its PCI configuration space, which may be remapped by BIOS or operating system.